oktadev/okta-blog/_source/_posts/2020-06-04-spring-boot-vue-2.md

 }
 ```

-Spring is doing so much work behind the scenes.
+Spring is doing a ton of work behind the scenes.
 Pretty much all of the resource server infrastructure is auto-generated.
 All you're doing is defining the data model and pointing Spring Boot at it.
 This is achingly clear in the next class, `TodoRepository`, which is the class that defines and creates the REST interface to your resource server as well as your persistence store.

 The persistence store in this case (the class that is responsible for saving and loading your data resources from a database) uses the default store, which is an in-memory database--great for examples and testing, but would need to be overridden in production so that you can actually persist your data.

-The coolest part is the `@RepositoryRestResource`.
+The coolest part is the `@RepositoryRestResource` annotation.
 Adding that to the `JpaRepository` class is all you have to do to get Spring to turn your repository into a REST interface.
 This annotation requires the `spring-boot-starter-data-rest` dependency.
 The details of the resource server can be configured extensively.
 Take a look at [the Spring Data REST Reference documentation](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#reference) for more info.

 Now for the code.
 Yep.
 That's it.